 - A4.4 Ofcom received several responses to its proposals set out in the 2017 Consultations, and it has considered every such representation.
 The Secretary of State has not notified Ofcom of any international obligation on the United Kingdom for the purposes of sections 48A(6)(b) or 80A(9)(b) of the Act. - A4.5 The proposals set out in the June 2017 Consultation contained proposals of EU significance for the purposes of the Act.
-Therefore, after making such modifications of the proposals that appeared to Ofcom to be appropriate following domestic consultation, on 23 February 2018 Ofcom sent a copy of them, and of a draft of the statement accompanying this notification setting out the reasons for them, to the European Commission, BEREC and the regulatory authorities of every other member State for EU consultation, in accordance with sections 48B(2) and 80B(2) of the Act.
+Therefore, after making such modifications of the proposals that appeared to Ofcom to be appropriate following domestic consultation, on 23 February 2018 Ofcom sent a copy of them, and of a draft of the statement accompanying this notification setting out the reasons for them, to the European Commission, BEREC and the regulatory authorities of every other member State for EU consultation, in accordance with sections 48B(2) and 80B(2) of the Act. - A4.6 In its decision letter of 23 March 2018, the European Commission stated that it had examined the notification and had no comments.

-Proposals for service market identifications and market power determinations
+Service market identifications and market power determinations

-- A4.6 Ofcom is proposing to identify 68 separate markets as described below for the purpose of making a market power determination. - A4.7 The markets that Ofcom has identified are the markets for call termination services that are provided by each of those 68 persons named in Schedule 1 to this notification to another communications provider, for the termination of voice calls to UK mobile numbers allocated to that person by Ofcom in the area served by that person and for which that person is able to set the call termination charge (each a "relevant market"). - A4.8 Ofcom is proposing to make a market power determination that each of the persons set out in Schedule 1 to this notification has significant market power in relation to the relevant market in which that provider operates.
-As specified in Schedule 1, for each of the persons identified in that Schedule, the SMP designation holds with respect to the registered company identified and any of its subsidiaries or holding companies, or any subsidiary of such holding companies, all as defined by section 1159 of the Companies Act 2006, in so far as they operate on the relevant market. - A4.9 The effect of, and Ofcom's reasons for making, the proposals for identifying the markets and making the market power determinations referred to above are set out in the draft statement accompanying this notification.
+- A4.7 Of com has identified 67 separate markets as described below for the purpose of making a market power determination. - A4.8 The markets that Ofcom has identified are the markets for call termination services that are provided by each of those 67 persons named in Schedule 1 to this notification to another communications provider, for the termination of voice calls to UK mobile numbers allocated to that person by Ofcom in the area served by that person and for which that person is able to set the call termination charge (each a "relevant market"). - A4.9 Ofcom has made a market power determination that each of the persons set out in Schedule 1 to this notification has significant market power in relation to the relevant market in which that provider operates.
+As specified in Schedule 1, for each of the persons identified in that Schedule, the SMP designation holds with respect to the registered company identified and any of its subsidiaries or holding companies, or any subsidiary of such holding companies, all as defined by section 1159 of the Companies Act 2006, in so far as they operate on the relevant market. - A4.10 The effect of, and Ofcom's reasons for deciding to identify the markets and make the market power determinations referred to above are set out in the statement accompanying this notification.

-Proposals to set and revoke SMP service conditions
+Determinations to set and revoke SMP service conditions

-- A4.10 Ofcom is proposing to set SMP conditions M1 and M2 as set out in Schedule 2 to this notification on each person listed in Schedule 1. - A4.11 Of com is proposing that those SMP conditions shall apply, in the case of each person on whom they are set, in respect of the relevant market on which that person operates. - A4.12 Unless otherwise stated in Schedule 1 to this notification, the SMP conditions that Ofcom is proposing shall take effect from 1 April 2018 and shall have effect until the publication of a notification under section 48(1) of the Act revoking such conditions.
+- A4.11 Ofcom is setting SMP conditions M1 and M2 as set out in Schedule 2 to this notification on each person listed in Schedule 1. - A4.12 Those SMP conditions shall apply, in the case of each person on whom they are set, in respect of the relevant market on which that person operates.

-- A4.13 Ofcom is proposing to revoke the SMP conditions set out at Annex 1 to the 2015 MCT Statement with effect from 1 April 2018.
-Ofcom proposes that section 16 of the Interpretation Act 1978 shall apply as if this proposed revocation were a repeal of an enactment by an Act of Parliament. - A4.14 The effect of, and Ofcom's reasons for making, the proposals referred to above are set out in the draft statement accompanying this notification.
+- A4.13 Unless otherwise stated in Schedule 1 to this notification, the SMP conditions shall take effect from 1 April 2018 and shall have effect until the publication of a notification under section 48(1) of the Act revoking such conditions. - A4.14 Ofcom is revoking the SMP conditions set out at Annex 1 to the 2015 MCT Statement with effect from 1 April 2018.
+Section 16 of the Interpretation Act 1978 shall apply as if this revocation were a repeal of an enactment by an Act of Parliament. - A4.15 The effect of, and Ofcom's reasons for making, the determinations referred to above are set out in the statement accompanying this notification.